 This is in contrast to a mother’s perception of fairness in the division of household chores, which indicates that 32.1% of mothers believe they do exactly their fair share, while over 35% of mothers believe they do much more.
 When looking at child care, two thirds, or 65.1%, of mothers say they do either a little or much more than their fair share.

 Speeding up action

-While there’s still plenty of work to be done to bridge the divide between distribution of domestic duties in men and women, we should not underestimate the fact that Australians overall are becoming more open to non-traditional gender arrangements.
+While there’s still plenty of work to be done to bridge the divide between the distribution of domestic duties among men and women, we should not underestimate the fact that Australians overall are becoming more open to non-traditional gender arrangements.

 This shift in attitude is an important step to changing social norms, with women’s rising participation in paid employment impacting heavily.
 Similarly, if greater numbers of men undertake parental leave and generally adopt a more hands-on role in the home, this can only lead to a breakdown of stigmas and acceleration of progressive change.

 What we’ve witnessed at Circle In are fathers who take parental leave often learn valuable lessons of empathy and inclusivity that may not necessarily be learnt in the professional workplace.
 Powerfully, these experiences have the ability to drive gender equality at work, which in turn motivates gender parity in the home.

 So, despite current trends indicating we must wait 30 years for the distribution of domestic duties among the genders to balance out, what’s stopping us from driving swifter progress?
 Let’s try broadening our approach to more vigorously help men step away from traditional gender roles, with a view to achieving gender equality in the workplace and the home sooner than expected.